40 Best Things to Do in St. Louis, MO

 Saint Louis Science Center was founded in 1959 and is home to more than 700 exhibits, including models of T-Rex and triceratops, as well as a fossil lab.

-You can also visit the Center stage, where you can view experiments and learn practical science.
+At the Center stage, I watched experiments and learned practical science.

 Admire the Greats at the St. Louis Art Museum

-St. Louis Art Museum dates back to 1879 when it was started as the St. Louis school and museum of fine arts and is currently situated inside forest park.
+St. Louis Art Museum dates back to 1879 when it was started as the St. Louis School and Museum of Fine Arts and is currently situated inside a forest park.

-The museum is a landmark site of St. Louis as it contains more than 30,000 artworks by various well-known artists, including Van Gogh, Rembrandt, and Picasso, among many others.
+The museum contains more than 30,000 artworks by various well-known artists, including Van Gogh, Rembrandt, and Picasso, among many others.

-Here, a visitor gets a taste of everything from Mesoamerican and Islamic to Contemporary works of art.
+As a frequent visitor, I get a taste of everything from Mesoamerican and Islamic to Contemporary works of art.

 Experience the Adventure Valley Zipline